antongolub/yarn-audit-fix/README.md

 ## Migration notes
 ### ^7.0.0
 Following the deps, converted to ESM.
-So legacy `require` API is not supported now.
-Use new shiny `import` instead or try your luck with [esm-hook](https://www.npmjs.com/package/@qiwi/esm).
+So legacy `require` API has been dropped since v7.0.0.
+Use the shiny new `import` instead or try your luck with [esm-hook](https://www.npmjs.com/package/@qiwi/esm).
 CLI works as before.
 ```js
 // const {run} = require('yarn-audit-fix') turns into
 import {run} from 'yarn-audit-fix'